Best Calorie Tracking Apps

 #7 Yazio 6.6/10 Free; Pro ~$3.33/mo annual Users who also fast

-How we ranked best calorie tracking apps
+How we tested and ranked the best calorie tracking apps

 We scored each app on database accuracy (cross-checked against USDA), photo/AI logging accuracy, friction-to-log (taps per meal), behavior support, privacy, and value.
 We weighted long-term retention (do users still log at day 90?) more heavily than first-week magic, because that's where most calorie apps fall apart.

 The biggest shift this year is AI-powered logging finally crossing the “actually works” threshold.
-We measured an average of 4 seconds per meal logged with Welling’s AI vision and voice systems, vs. 45+ seconds with traditional barcode/search flows.
+We measured an average of 3.1 seconds per meal logged with Welling’s AI vision and voice systems, vs. ~52 seconds with traditional barcode/search flows.
 That speed gap is the single biggest predictor of whether someone is still logging at day 90.

 The second shift: calorie tracking is converging with coaching.
 The apps that win 2026 are the ones that don’t just record what you ate – they help you change what you’ll eat next week.

-Welling vs MyFitnessPal vs MacroFactor
+Welling vs MyFitnessPal vs MacroFactor: which calorie tracker should you pick?

 If you’re choosing between the three names you’ll see recommended most often: